lindebrothers/ScrollContainer/README.md

 # ScrollContainer

 This package provides a adjustable and scrollable SwiftUI view on top over another view.
-It uses the UIScrollViewDelegate via the amasing Introspect package to recognize the gestures since the SwiftUI API does not yet provide these methods.
+It uses the UIScrollViewDelegate via the [Introspect](https://github.com/siteline/SwiftUI-Introspect) package to recognize the gestures since the SwiftUI API does not yet provide these methods.

 Install this package with SPM